daneedk/com.ring.security/README.md

 ![image][ringkeypad]

 ## Unsupported Devices
-The devices below only use COMMAND_CLASS_SECURITY_2 and can not be added to Homey.
+The devices below must use COMMAND_CLASS_SECURITY_2 and can not be added to Homey because Homey doesn't support that yet.
+(They can be added but they reset themselves after 40 seconds because they are not added with S2.
+Ring most likely did this because of the Z-Shave vulnerability.
+See https://www.pentestpartners.com/security-blog/z-shave-exploiting-z-wave-downgrade-attacks/)

 * Ring Contact Sensor (V1)